If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Unused Spiny Egg Behavior

 In Super Mario Bros. and The Lost Levels, the Spiny eggs are thrown by Lakitu in a simple way, with no horizontal movement whatsoever.
 However, this is not the intended behavior; it's actually the result of a bug that is carried over from the NES version!
 The eggs are supposed to be thrown out relative to the player's speed, Lakitu's speed, the player's position, and a pseudo-random value, as well as bounce off of any blocks or walls that they hit on the way down.
-The following patch will fix the Spiny egg bug in the NTSC version:
+The following patch will fix the Spiny egg bug in the North American version:

 Download.png Download Spiny Egg Speed Patch